sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 ##### Config advertised interface types

-This command works only if auto negotiation is enabled.
+Configuring advertised interface types takes effect only if auto negotiation is enabled.
+If auto negotiation is disabled, this command still saves advertised interface types value to CONFIG_DB, orchagent will not pass the value to SAI until auto negotiation is enabled.

 ```
 Format: